 Eastman Nature Center

-Nestled in the sugar maple floodplain forest of Rush Creek, this is a great place to begin an outdoor journey.
-Walk across the floating boardwalk, explore the miles of hiking and snowshoeing trails for a bit of exercise or visit the nature center.
-Hop on the bike trails of Elm Creek Park Reserve or sit quietly and watch the creek flow by.
-Visitors may see trumpeter swans, wild turkey, bluebirds, dragonflies and abundant native wildflowers.
+Visitors can walk across the floating boardwalk, explore miles of hiking and snowshoeing trails for some exercise and visit the nature center.
+Afterward, you can hop on the bike trails of Elm Creek Park Reserve or sit quietly and watch the creek flow by.

 Monday–Saturday: 9 AM–5 PM